Edith Waldemar Leverton

 Edith Waldemar Leverton (Note: Her surname is recorded as Waldemar Leverton, sometimes hyphenated as Waldemar-Leverton, and occasionally as Leverton.
-This article uses "Waldemar Leverton" for consistency.) (born Edith Annie Bedbrook; 21 April 1868 –1955), was an English writer and editor.
-She contributed to magazines, including The Lady's Realm and The Play Pictorial and published several books on household management and cookery, including a vegetarian cookbook.
-She worked as a sub-editor for The World of Dress and was active in theatre, founding "The Leverton Players" and writing plays, including A Writer of Plays under the pseudonym E. Notrovel.
-She also served as secretary of the Women's Automobile and Sports Association and played a key role in establishing infant and child welfare initiatives.
+This article uses "Waldemar Leverton" for consistency.) (born Edith Annie Bedbrook; 21 April 1868 – 1955) was an English writer and editor.
+She contributed to magazines including The Lady's Realm and The Play Pictorial, and wrote books on household management, cookery, and dressmaking, including The Vegetarian Cookery Book (1903).
+She worked as sub-editor of The World of Dress, founded a theatre company called the Leverton Players, and wrote the play A Writer of Plays under the pseudonym E. Notrovel.
+She was secretary of the Women's Automobile and Sports Association and worked on infant and child welfare schemes in Glamorgan, Arundel, and Littlehampton.

 Biography

 Early and personal life

-Edith Annie Bedbrook was born on Portsea Island on 21 April 1868.
+Waldemar Leverton was born Edith Annie Bedbrook on Portsea Island on 21 April 1868.
 Her father was James Albert Bedbrook, Chief Inspector of Machinery for the Royal Navy.

 She married Frank John Waldemar Leverton at St Luke's Church, Battersea, on 27 June 1894.
 He died in 1897.
-Being widowed at a young age, she faced financial hardships, but managed to live independently.
-She was described as outgoing, self-assured, and assertive.
-She was often seen riding a tricycle around Littlehampton, where she lived.
+According to Robert Corfe, after being widowed she had financial difficulties but lived independently.
+Corfe described her as outgoing, self-assured, and assertive, and recalled her riding a tricycle around Littlehampton, where she lived.